 Majority of Malaysia's CFP holders are mainly from financial industry: about 65% of them are attached to banks, unit trust, insurance, financial advisory and stock broking companies, with another 18% are accountants.
 About 16% of CFP holders in Malaysia are from non financial corporations.

 B23.
 I am an Accountant.
 What are the benefits for me if I were to pursue CFP qualification?

 The CFP qualification is very popular with accountants in Malaysia.
-In fact 16% of total CFP members are accountants (661 members).
+In fact about 16% of total CFP members are accountants.
 This is the largest among all professions.
-Members of professional accounting bodies like MIA, CIMA, ACCA, ASCPA, AIA are exempted from the first 5 modules of the certification exams.
+Members of professional accounting bodies like MIA, CIMA, ACCA, ASCPA, AIA are exempted from the first 3 modules of the certification exams.
 They only have to sit for Module 4, the last paper.